Survivorship Bias-Free Data

 MA(BARS=50) CrossesAbove MA(BARS=200)

 Remember in this chart the blue shaded plot is our equity from the test.
 Obviously not a lot of alpha, but it shows a moderate return over the index (red line).
 The issue is that we have only used the current 505 stocks in our 10 year test.
-We need to set this up to include all the companies that were ever in the index by using the historical dataset, and then only take the trade if the IsMember() filter is true, by either adding a separate criteria to the setup as above, or adding it to the end of the formula:
+We need to set this up to include all the companies that were ever in the index by using the Historical membership dataset with the same formula.

 Suddenly this does not look so good anymore.
 Our idea did not “beat” the market at all.
 Anyone who has ever tried trading a MA crossover like this knows that it’s a great strategy in theory, but the results are really hard to replicate.